 Make sure you have vetted and trust the people you hire.
 You will be working together for a long time and spending a lot of money on them.
-Always use recommended and rated contractors and builders.
+Always use recommended and rated contractors and house building companies.
 It is worth spending money on the right people, you will save a lot in the long run.

 Give Yourself Time